daronphang/programming-resources/clean-code/testing/design.md

 A common cause of nondeterminism is code that is not hermetic i.e. it has dependencies on external services that are outside the control of a test.

+#### Flaky (Non-deterministic) and Brittle Tests

+A flaky test is one that yields both passing and failing results despite zero changes to the code or test i.e. they are non-deterministic that fail to produce the same outcome with each individual test run.

+On the other hand, brittle tests may consistently pass, but is balanced on a knife edge that a small change in conditions results in failure.

 ### Discourage Control Flows

 **The use of control flow statements like conditionals and loops, and operations are strongly discouraged** in a test.
 More complex test flows risk containing bugs themselves and make it more difficult to determine the cause of a test failure.